 - Founders Park was completed in 2014.
 The park hosts an amphitheater area on the east side, allowing for concerts and performances, and a “great lawn” on the west side for sports, events, and festivals.

-- The Pavilion at Founders Park, the new home of the Johnson City Farmers Market, is set to be completed fall 2015.
-The pavilion will be located directly to the east of Founders Park and will be available for other events as well.
+- The Pavilion at Founders Park, the new home of the Johnson City Farmers Market, opened in 2016.
+The pavilion is located directly to the east of Founders Park and is available for other events as well.

 - The State of Franklin Multi-Purpose Trail connects downtown Johnson City to East Tennessee State University and the Millennium Centre.